MichelangeloFlorio/Zeek-Pcap-Features-Extractor/README.md

 ```
 $ zeek Zeek-Pcap-Features-Extractor -r file.pcap ignore_checksums=T
 ```
-The output will be stored in `fullLog.log` file in zeek log format.
-The log will look like this:
+The output will be stored in multiple log files in zeek log format.
+The `fullLog.log` contains all the features extracted and will look like this:
 ```
 $ #separator \x09
 $ #set_separator  ,